WhiteLicorice/Ren-s-Computer-Vision/README.md

 ##  Lab 04

 The goal of this laboratory exercise is to estimate the amount of liquid contained in a bottle.
-You are provided images of the bottle with unknown amounts of liquid.
-You are to create a method for guessing these amounts.
+Given images of a bottle with unknown amounts of liquid, you are to devise a method for guessing these amounts.
 OpenCV image filtering, thresholding, or morphology operations are allowed.

 <table border="1">
   <tr>